top of page

 Many photographers are happy to share their knowledge and help others save money while still enjoying the art of film.

+Our last photo walk in Cardiff was £10 a ticket where walkers received TWO films and free processing.
 If you're based in the UK, keep an eye out for future walks on our social channels.

 6.Affordable Film Processing